-The Social Security Administration (SSA) does not have a specific listing for Graves’ disease, but it is possible to receive Social Security Disability benefits for this disease if the SSA determines that your symptoms and limitations prevent you from performing Substantial Gainful Activity (SGA) for 12 months or longer.
+The Social Security Administration (SSA) does not have a specific listing for Graves’ disease, but it is possible to receive benefits for this disease if the SSA determines that your symptoms and limitations prevent you from performing Substantial Gainful Activity (SGA) for 12 months or longer.
 In order to qualify for benefits, your symptoms and limitations must be clearly stated in the medical evidence.
 A residual functional capacity evaluation can help to document the effects of thyroid gland disorders and any other medical conditions you suffer from.
 Ask your doctor(s) to fill out a residual functional capacity form and submit the completed form to the SSA.
-You can download a physical RFC form and/or a mental RFC form from our website.
+We offer a free physical RFC form and mental RFC form from our website.

 If your complications include mental health or cardiac problems these medical conditions will be evaluated under the mental disorders listing and cardiovascular listing, respectively: